What does credit score mean?

 Number of credit applications

-Every time you apply for a loan or a credit, an enquiry is added to your credit report by the lender – having too many enquiries listed in your report might hurt your credit score as the lenders will think that you are trying to take on more debt than what you can handle
+Every time you apply for a loan or a credit, an enquiry is added to your credit report by the bank – having too many enquiries listed in your report might hurt your credit score as the banks will think that you are trying to take on more debt than what you can handle

 Credit agencies in Singapore